-- Exhibits must be checked in Wednesday, between 8:00-9:00am.
-Exhibits in the 4H Building can be removed after 4H Awards Presentation, Saturday, approximately - Exhibitors may be any person from the Lane County Trade Area (neighboring counties: Ness, Scott, Finney and Gove). - c.
-All articles entered in competition for prizes must be made by the exhibitor. - The Fair board has made a rule stating that if anyone interferes with or confronts a judge at the fair, all exhibits that person is affiliated with will be dismissed and all ribbons and premiums will be forfeited. - 4H building will be closed during judging of exhibits. - If you have an article that has been exhibited before, the fair committee asks that it not be put on display again. - NO MORE THAN TWO EXHIBITS MAY BE MADE IN EACH CLASS BY AN EXHIBITOR, EXCEPTIONS WILL NOT BE MADE. - Cards with colored stickers will be given out during the fair rather than ribbons.
+- a.
+Exhibits must be checked in Wednesday, between 8:00-9:00am .
+Exhibits in the 4H Building can be removed - b.
+Saturday, 7:00pm or Sunday, from noon to7pm. - c.
+Exhibitors may be any person from the Lane County. - d.
+All articles entered in competition for prizes must be made by the exhibitor. - e.
+The Fair board has made a rule stating that if anyone interferes with or confronts a judge at the fair, all exhibits that person is affiliated with will be dismissed and all ribbons and premiums will be forfeited. - f.
+4H building will be closed during judging of exhibits. - g.
+If you have an article that has been exhibited before, the fair committee asks that it not be put on display again. - h.
+NO MORE THAN TWO EXHIBITS MAY BE MADE IN EACH CLASS BY AN EXHIBITOR, EXCEPTIONS WILL NOT BE MADE. - i.
+Cards with colored stickers will be given out during the fair rather than ribbons.
 These can then be redeemed at the office for ribbons for those who request them.
-Grand champion and reserve champion ribbons will still be given out and displayed at the fair. - Each exhibitor must label their article by name, division, and class before bringing it to the fair.
-Age divisions will he. - (A) 18 and under - (B) 19 and above
+Grand champion and reserve champion ribbons will still be given out and displayed at the fair. - j.
+Each exhibitor must label their article by name, division, and class before bringing it to the fair.
+Age divisions will be:

-(Example: 493 B)
+(A) 18 and under(B) 19 and above(Example: 493 B)